 II.
 Disclosure and Attribution

-Advertisers must clearly attribute their company or brand name as the source of the content within the REVeal feature.
+Advertisers must clearly attribute their company or brand name as the source of the content within the Disqus Ads feature.
 This attribution serves to help users distinguish the advertiser content from other content as well as ensure the brand name is featured.
 The use of misleading or vague content source names will not be accepted.